Become an

 Becoming an Equality Leader is a simple, but powerful act.

 When you join as an Equality Leader, you make a critical one-off investment in girls’ equality.
-Your investment is put into a special fund that will lead more of our supporters to donate through matched giving during our Christmas campaign.
+Your investment is put into a special fund that will lead more of our supporters to donate through matched giving during our Tax and Christmas campaign.

 By leveraging your gift with those of others, your gift will effectively be doubled.
 It will inspire and motivate a whole new group of donors and amplify the power of girls.
 Because a better now for her means a better future for everyone.